Grain de Sel Togo, Inc.: Togo National Representation Office

 Currently, Togo national administration serves as Regional office for Africa.
 GDS Togo office is located in Adidogme, Lomé.
 At the University of Lomé, an Academic Advisor serves as Assistant to the National Representative.

-Partnership has been established with the University of Kara and the University of Lomé, with the support of Public Affairs Section of U.S. Lome Embassy and American Corner.
+Partnership has been established with the University of Kara and the University of Lomé, with the support of Public Affairs Section of U.S. Lomé Embassy and American Corner.

 France National Representation

 GDS has been incorporated in France as in order to coordinate the organizational efforts in France and in Europe.
 GDS representative office, previously located in La Tour du Pin. was moved to Ezanville, France.

 Program

-Besides scholarships, Grain de Sel Togo organizes each year a career development workshop for the students of the Universities of Kara and Lome, Togo (West Africa).
-The latest was on May 22, 2015 at the American Corner, University of Lome, Togo.
+Besides scholarships, Grain de Sel Togo organizes each year a career development workshop for the students of the Universities of Kara and Lomé, Togo (West Africa).
+The latest was on May 22, 2015 at the American Corner, University of Lomé, Togo.

 Since February 2014, a subsidized computers and other electronics program has been established in partnership with BsbizTogo.
 Through this program, Grain de Sel Togo has been able to provide quality computers and other electronic devices to underprivileged students and their peers in West Africa.